AsterX: a new open-source GPU-accelerated GRMHD code for dynamical spacetimes: Acknowledgments

 We gratefully acknowledge the National Science Foundation (NSF) for financial support from Grants No. PHY-2110338, No. OAC-2004044/1550436/2004157/2004879, No. AST-2009330, No. OAC-1811228, No. OAC-2031744, No. OAC-2310548, No. OAC-2005572, No. OAC-OAC-2103680, and No. PHY1912632, as well as NASA for financial support from NASA TCAN Grants No. 80NSSC18K1488 and No. 80NSSC24K0100 to RIT.
 Research at Perimeter Institute is supported in part by the Government of Canada through the Department of Innovation, Science and Economic Development and by the Province of Ontario through the Ministry of Colleges and Universities.
 R.~Ciolfi and B.~Giacomazzo acknowledge support from the European Union under NextGenerationEU, PRIN 2022 Prot. n.
 2022KX2Z3B.

-Computational resources were provided by Director's Discretionary program on Frontier supercomputer (Grant No. AST182), and TACC’s Frontera supercomputer allocations (Grants No. PHY20010 and No. AST-20021).
+This research used resources of the Oak Ridge Leadership Computing Facility provided by Director's Discretionary program on Frontier supercomputer (Grant No. AST182) at the Oak Ridge National Laboratory, which is supported by the Office of Science of the U.S. Department of Energy under Contract No. DE-AC05-00OR22725, and TACC’s Frontera supercomputer allocations (Grants No. PHY20010 and No. AST-20021).
 Additional resources were provided by RIT’s BlueSky and Green Pairie and Lagoon clusters acquired with NSF Grants No. PHY-2018420, No. PHY-0722703, No. PHY-1229173, and No. PHY1726215.
 Access to the Deep Bayou cluster was provided by Louisiana State University's HPC group.